by Jeff Blakley

 Karl wasted no time in building a new house, which he named “Waltonhurst,” for himself and his new bride on the property.
 It was first mentioned in the South Florida Banner on March 7, 1913, when Mrs. Walton “entertained charmingly, the Pioneer Guild and a few friends…” The Waltons were welcomed into the social scene in early Homestead and they were mentioned as early as August of 1913, when they appeared in a farce comedy in three acts put on by the Talalaka Dramatic Club, which performed in Sistrunk’s Hall, located just west of the Bank of Homestead.10 The cast of the production, A Busy Liar, given on August 29th, included H. R. Pridgen, Mr. and Mrs. Tom Brooker, Lily Lawrence Bow and son Mac, Mr. and Mrs. Walton, Maggie Nixon and Harvey Fitzpatrick.
 The play was directed by Mrs. Walton, who “studied under experienced dramatists in Chicago.”11 In November of 1915, the Waltons drove to Chicago and back, but Karl said he would not attempt the trip again “until the Dixie Highway is in better shape.”12 Further evidence for a vibrant upper middle-class in the Homestead and Florida City area at this time is proven by the fact that Gladys Walton began giving ballroom dancing lessons every Tuesday evening at the Florida City Pavilion in July of 1916.13

 While Gladys was caught up in the social scene, Karl was busy establishing groves and making a name for himself in the avocado nursery business.
 On September 12, 1918, he registered for the draft in Homestead and stated that Gladys F. Walton was his wife.
-But the marriage must have been troubled, for on November 25, 1919, he married Miss Margie M. Smith, of North Adams, Massachusetts, in a quiet ceremony in West Palm Beach.14 In December of 1918, The Miami Metropolis noted that Gladys was with the Florida Conservatory of Music and Art at Biscayne Drive and Collins Avenue in Miami.15 She subsequently established a career as a well-known teacher of ballroom dancing to the elite in Miami.
+But the marriage must have been troubled, for on January 17, 1919, Martha divorced Karl.14 On November 25, 1919, Karl married Miss Margie M. Smith, of North Adams, Massachusetts, in a quiet ceremony in West Palm Beach.15 In December of 1918, The Miami Metropolis noted that Gladys was with the Florida Conservatory of Music and Art at Biscayne Drive and Collins Avenue in Miami.16 She subsequently established a career as a well-known teacher of ballroom dancing to the elite in Miami.